 Booking study time in the Library

 As a result of reduced capacity due to social distancing requirements, the University Library has adopted a booking system for studying in the building.
-In addition, a Click & Collect service for those who wish to borrow physical books, and a book posting/chapter scanning service for those studying at distance or self-isolating, is available.
+In addition, a Click & Collect service for those who wish to borrow physical books, and a book posting/chapter scanning service for those studying at distance, self-isolating, or studying at home is available.